WebReflection/hyperHTML/DEEPDIVE.md

 This means that a generic attribute can be updated simply setting its `.value` property, like an `input` element would update its view when we set its value.
 It'd be silly to `input.setAttribute('value', content)` when we can just `input.value = content`, right?

 And that's how attributes are updated here.
-Trapped in a closure, a ner template render will simply target the specific attribute and change its value, with the only exception of those attributes prefixed with `on`.
+Trapped in a closure, a new template render will simply target the specific attribute and change its value, with the only exception of those attributes prefixed with `on`.

 These are meant to be handlers, and since nobody likes to deal with handlers as string content, `hyperHTML` recognizes these attributes and it actually remove them from the node, bit it will assign to the attribute owner, the node, the DOM Level 0 event.